 - Provide good comment.
 Years of experience in your industry could make you an expert.
 Journalists and readers appreciate experts' opinion.
 Be available to comment when journalists need good quotes.

 - Give away freebies.
 If you have a product, give it away (providing that is cost-effective, of course).
 Use it to drive traffic from the newspaper, magazine or website to your website.
 Arranging an exclusive deal with one media outlet might get you more coverage over a longer period.

 - Write articles for free.
 Share your expertise and help a newspaper or magazine fill column inches with thought-provoking new content.
-Don’t agonise too much about making sure the copy is grammatically perfect, sub-editors will usually sort our any errors.
+Don't agonise too much about making sure the copy is grammatically perfect, sub-editors will usually sort out any errors.
 But make sure you provide insight and engage with interesting facts.

 - Survey your customers.
 Find out what they think about specific issues.
 Ask enough people about an interesting enough topic and the media won't be able to resist.
 Polls are always popular with journalists and their readers.

 - Help a charity.
 Don't just give cash, either – it's dull and predictable (cheque presentation photos in particular are a relic of the 1980s).
 Instead, give your time or products.
 Better still – use your staff and resources to do something that will aid a worthy cause.